enhance-dev/enhance-image/readme.md

 # enhance-image

-Enhance Image is a Single File Component (SFC) for [Enhance](https://enhance.dev) that makes authoring responsive images easy, by providing a simple component API backed by an image transformation service.
+Enhance Image is a Single File Component (SFC) for [Enhance](https://enhance.dev) that makes authoring responsive images easy, by providing a simple component API backed by an on-demand image transformation service.

 ## Background